- Dr Lauren Wilks

 - Work, labour, gender, mobility, inequality, family and personal relationships, gender-based violence, ethnography, qualitative research, feminist research

-Lauren previously worked as a Research Assistant at the University of Edinburgh, as well as in a range of research and policy roles outside of academia, including most recently at the Scottish Government.
-Additionally, in 2013, Lauren was a Student Fellow at the Pulitzer Center on Crisis Reporting, publishing her writing in The Guardian, The Huffington Post, and other news/media outlets.
+Lauren previously worked as a Research Assistant at the University of Edinburgh and a Social Researcher at the Scottish Government.
+In 2013, she was also a Student Fellow at the Pulitzer Center on Crisis Reporting, and she has published her writing in The Guardian, The Huffington Post, and several other news/media outlets.

-Lauren’s ESRC-funded PhD drew on 16 months of ethnographic fieldwork to explore the everyday lives and experiences of commuting domestic workers in Kolkata; and, as an ESRC Postdoctoral Fellow, she is working to consolidate, share, and expand her research, looking more broadly at the changing organisation of paid domestic work in India.
+Lauren’s ESRC-funded PhD drew on 16 months of ethnographic fieldwork to explore the everyday lives and experiences of commuting domestic workers in Kolkata.
+As an ESRC Postdoctoral Fellow, she is working to consolidate, share, and expand this research, looking more broadly at the changing organisation of paid domestic work in India.